Memento Faded Mask!Lzl/TlQzM. 2022/11/01 (Tue) 08:27 No. 2563 ▼

 In any case, our lack of language barrier is still one I’d like to test.
 And I have just the person fit for such an occasion: A lovely friend of mine has the ability to read anything, no matter the text.
 Forgive the invasion of privacy, but I’ll have her go through some of our exchanges together.
 More on that the next time we write to each other.
 Hopefully, I’ll have exciting news for you soon.

-From Not Aoi, Who always awaits your next letter eagerly
+Who always awaits your next letter eagerly

 Your last letter has been on my mind since I’ve received it.
 To be honest, I still can’t wrap my mind around the notion that we live in different worlds (or, realms?
 I’m not quite sure what the difference is).
 This would be where I’d remain skeptical if not for the proof dangling right in front of my eyes.
 Besides, I’d rather live in a world, though I suppose it isn’t mine, where the fantastic exists.